ARCHITECTURE

 Test whether this is relevant for your context

-This is not a trajectory for every organisation.
 It becomes relevant when decisions are too important to keep stalling — and when the cause is structural rather than individual.